 Stem cell transplant

 Stem cell transplant is a method of giving chemotherapy and replacing blood -forming cells that are abnormal or destroyed by the cancer treatment.
 Stem cells (immature blood cells) are removed from the blood or bone marrow of the patient or a donor and are frozen and stored.
 After the chemotherapy is completed, the stored stem cells are thawed and given back to the patient through an infusion.
 These reinfused stem cells grow into (and restore) the body's blood cells.

 Arsenic trioxide and all-trans retinoic acid (ATRA) are anticancer drugs that kill leukemia cells, stop the leukemia cells from dividing, or help the leukemia cells mature into white blood cells.
 These drugs are used in the treatment of a subtype of AML called acute promyelocytic leukemia.

 New types of treatment are being tested in clinical trials.

-This section describes treatments that are being studied in clinical trials.
+This summary section describes treatments that are being studied in clinical trials.
 It may not mention every new treatment being studied.
-Information about clinical trials is available from the NCI Web site.

 Targeted therapy is a type of treatment that uses drugs or other substances to identify and attack specific cancer cells without harming normal cells.
 Monoclonal antibody therapy is one type of targeted therapy being studied in the treatment of adult AML.